dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Now, let's download and unpack the kaiju database (this takes about 15 minutes on my machine)
+Now, let's download and unpack the kaiju database (this takes about 15 minutes on my machine):

 ```
 mkdir kaijudb